ax-llm/ax/README.md

 | Hugging Face | Llama 2                              | ✅    | 🟡 90%          |
 | Cohere       | Command, Command Nightly             | ✅    | 🟡 40%          |
 | AlephaAlpha  | Luminous: Control, Supreme, Extended | No    | 🔴 N/A          |

+## An example of using the Prompts API

 ```javascript
 import { OpenAI, AIMemory, AIPrompt } from 'llmclient';